-The Sponsor Guidelines are an elaboration of the Fit and Proper Guidelines, the Guidelines on Competence, and the Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission ("Code of Conduct").
-Where relevant, provisions within these codes and guidelines are also applicable to sponsors and compliance advisers.
-The Sponsor Guidelines provide additional fit and proper considerations for corporations and authorized financial institutions applying or are already licensed or registered to act sponsors and compliance advisers and do not replace the provisions set out in other sections of the Fit and Proper Guidelines.
+The Sponsor Guidelines are an elaboration of the Fit and Proper Guidelines and the Guidelines on Competence.
+Where relevant, provisions within these guidelines are also applicable to sponsors and compliance advisers.
+The Sponsor Guidelines provide additional competence requirements for corporations and authorized financial institutions applying or are already licensed or registered to act as sponsors and compliance advisers and do not replace the provisions set out in other sections of the Guidelines on Competence.

-Sponsors and compliance advisers are also reminded that in addition to the Sponsor Guidelines and the above-mentioned codes and guidelines, they must also comply with all other relevant codes, guidelines and regulations prescribed by the SFC, such as the Corporate Finance Adviser Code of Conduct.
-These other codes and guidelines are not diminished in any way by the more specific requirements set out in the Sponsor Guidelines.
+Sponsors and compliance advisers are also reminded that in addition to the Sponsor Guidelines, they must also comply with all other relevant codes, guidelines and regulations prescribed by the SFC, such as the Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission ("Code of Conduct") and the Corporate Finance Adviser Code of Conduct.
+These other codes and guidelines are not diminished in any way by the more specific competence requirements set out in the Sponsor Guidelines.